Read Time: 8 Minutes

 Numerous factors contribute to sleep disruption, ranging from lifestyle and environmental factors to genetics or other medical conditions.16 Sleep disruption is associated with increased activity of the sympathetic nervous system and hypothalamic-pituitary-adrenal axis, metabolic effects, changes in circadian rhythms, and proinflammatory responses.16 Developing an understanding of the underlying mechanisms that contribute to and connect sleep dysregulation to mental illness and chronic disease is an ongoing area of research.

-Levels of catecholamines, including norepinephrine and epinephrine, have been correlated with fragmented sleep, and chronic persistent insomnia is associated with increased secretion of cortisol, which is present throughout a 24-hour sleep–wake cycle.16 Suppression of slow wave sleep (the most restorative form of sleep) is associated with decreased insulin sensitivity, and other metabolic changes include decreased leptin and increased ghrelin that may contribute to increased appetite.16 Sleep abnormalities also lead to changes in proinflammatory cytokines such as tumor necrosis factor alpha, interleukins 1 and 6, and C-reactive protein.16 Inflammation is often a factor in chronic disease development17 as well as some mental illnesses like depression.5 The direct mechanism by which sleep induces a low-grade inflammatory status remains unclear.
+Levels of catecholamines, including norepinephrine and epinephrine, have been correlated with fragmented sleep, and chronic persistent insomnia is associated with increased secretion of cortisol, which is present throughout a 24-hour sleep-wake cycle.16 Suppression of slow wave sleep (the most restorative form of sleep) is associated with decreased insulin sensitivity, and other metabolic changes include decreased leptin and increased ghrelin that may contribute to increased appetite.16 Sleep abnormalities also lead to changes in proinflammatory cytokines such as tumor necrosis factor alpha, interleukins 1 and 6, and C-reactive protein.16 Inflammation is often a factor in chronic disease development,17 as well as some mental illnesses like depression.5 The direct mechanism by which sleep induces a low-grade inflammatory status remains unclear.

 Clinical Applications & Considerations for Patients With Mental Illness

-Sleep and chronic disease are closely associated with mental illness, one of the most common reasons for a patient to visit a primary care provider.8 Growing evidence suggests that lifestyle interventions, including nutrition, physical activity, and adequate sleep, are effective components for the management of mental illness to improve physical health and quality of life.8,18 Certain diets may reduce the risk of developing depression and anxiety,19 while regular exercise may improve sleep and chronic disease development.20-22 Many mind-body interventions may also help patients relax into sleep.
-However, patients with mental illnesses who are managing chronic conditions, including sleep dysfunction, might already be overwhelmed and may have a difficult time incorporating behavioral modifications into their daily routine.23
+Sleep and chronic disease are closely associated with mental illness, one of the most common reasons for a patient to visit a primary care provider.8 Growing evidence suggests that lifestyle interventions, including nutrition, physical activity, and adequate sleep, are effective components for the management of mental illness to improve physical health and quality of life.8,18 Certain diets may reduce the risk of developing depression and anxiety,19 while regular exercise may improve sleep and chronic disease development.20-22 Many mind-body interventions may also help patients relax into sleep.23 However, patients with mental illnesses who are managing chronic conditions, including sleep dysfunction, might already be overwhelmed and may have a difficult time incorporating behavioral modifications into their daily routine.24

-Several studies have documented patient-level barriers encountered during engagement in behavioral interventions among people with serious mental illnesses.24 In a 2020 survey, patients reported that being asked to significantly alter their lifestyle caused additional stress when they were already overwhelmed by trying to cope with mental illness symptoms.
-Other patients who reported depression as a barrier recognized that mood symptoms, including amotivation and anhedonia, influenced future-oriented thinking, sometimes by making it difficult to think ahead.24 What other roles might mental health symptoms play in impeding a patient’s ability to make lifestyle changes, and how can clinicians help their patients fully embrace this change?
+Several studies have documented patient-level barriers encountered during engagement in behavioral interventions among people with serious mental illnesses.25 In a 2019 survey, patients reported that being asked to significantly alter their lifestyle caused additional stress when they were already overwhelmed by trying to cope with mental illness symptoms.
+Other patients who reported depression as a barrier recognized that mood symptoms, including amotivation and anhedonia, influenced future-oriented thinking, sometimes by making it difficult to think ahead.25 What other roles might mental health symptoms play in impeding a patient’s ability to make lifestyle changes, and how can clinicians help their patients fully embrace this change?

 Clinicians may want to consider a patient’s mental health factors prior to developing their plan for lifestyle change.
 Some points to review may include: